euwbah/musescore-xen-tuner/README.md

 > [!NOTE]
 > This generally corresponds to edos - arbitrarily large edos are supported.
 >
-> You also can get this working for NEJIs/temperaments and other step-based tunings as long as you ensure that all the notes in the score are in the [main tuning space](#main-tuning-space).
+> You also can get this working for NEJIs/temperaments and other step-based tunings as long as you ensure that all the notes in the score are in the [primary tuning space](#primary-tuning-space).

 **`<placement>`**: